-- 24. Plaintiff State of Florida is a sovereign State and has the authority and responsibility to protect its public fisc and the health, safety, and welfare of its citizens. - 25.
-Defendants are the United States, appointed officials of the United States government, and United States governmental agencies responsible for the issuance and implementation of the challenged administrative actions. - 26.
-Florida sues Defendant the United States of America under 5 U.S.C. §§ 702-03 and 28 U.S.C. § 1346. - 27.
+- 26. Defendants are the United States, appointed officials of the United States government, and United States governmental agencies responsible for the issuance and implementation of the challenged administrative actions. - 27.
+Florida sues Defendant the United States of America under 5 U.S.C. §§ 702-03 and 28 U.S.C. § 1346. - 28.
 Defendant Department of Homeland Security (DHS) is the federal agency principally responsible for immigration enforcement.
-DHS oversees Defendants U.S. Citizenship and Immigration Services (USCIS), U.S. Customs and Border Protection (CBP), and Immigration and Customs Enforcement (ICE), which are responsible for administering the Biden Administration's unlawful policies. - 28.
+DHS oversees Defendants U.S. Citizenship and Immigration Services (USCIS), U.S. Customs and Border Protection (CBP), and Immigration and Customs Enforcement (ICE), which are responsible for administering the Biden Administration's unlawful policies. - 29.
 Defendant Alejandro Mayorkas is the Secretary of DHS.
-Florida sues him in his official capacity. - 29.
+Florida sues him in his official capacity. - 30.
 Defendant Tae Johnson is the Acting Director of ICE.
-Florida sues him in his official capacity.

-- 30. Defendant Chris Magnus is the Commissioner of CBP.
-He is automatically substituted for Acting Commissioner Troy Miller under Federal Rule of Civil Procedure 25(d).
 Florida sues him in his official capacity. - 31.
+Defendant Chris Magnus is the Commissioner of CBP.
+Florida sues him in his official capacity. - 32.
 Defendant Ur M. Jaddou is the Director of USCIS.
 Florida sues her in her official capacity.